PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/SelfTouchTrade.md

 **Receiving Switch:**

+The receiving Switch is that will receive the touch-trades for dex-filling.

 1. The receiving Switch has one completely filled box.
 2. All Pokémon in this box are tradable.
 3. No Pokémon in these N boxes on both Switches will evolve on trade.